Peer Tutoring Service Pledge

 All peer tutoring will be conducted on Durham College property, either in study rooms or in an online (remote) format.

 - Course specific peer tutoring

-- Drop in writing support
+- Drop in writing support and math support

 - Drop-in DC Connect & Computer Support

 We offer group and one-to-one, course specific peer tutoring for currently enrolled Durham College students who are experiencing academic difficulty.
 Students may apply for peer tutoring in one or two courses, and when available, will be matched with trained upper-year students who can provide extra academic support.
 Please note there is no peer tutoring offered for Communications courses.

 Peer writing tutors provide academic writing support to DC students who need help with getting started on an assignment, understanding basic grammar and punctuation concepts, using APA or MLA referencing, preparing for presentations, and learning how to edit their own work.
 Our peer writing tutors assist students to improve their academic writing skills and will not proofread or edit students’ work.